 So hyaluronic acid in skin care products is one way of replenishing the natural hydration levels in the skin, and helping to turn the clock back on skin ageing.

-Like many different types of skin care ingredients, there are different types of products that contain hyaluronic acid, as well as different types of hyaluronic acid.
+Like many different types of skin care ingredients, there are different types of products that contain hyaluronic acid, as well as different forms of hyaluronic acid.

-You’ll find hyaluronic acid mainly in serums that are designed to be used on the skin after cleansing, but it’s also found in moisturisers, face masks, eye creams, cleansers and even self tanning lotions.
+You’ll find hyaluronic acid mainly in serums that are designed to be used on the skin after cleansing, but it’s also found in moisturisers, face masks, eye creams, cleansers and even self tanning lotions and shampoos.
 It’s also found in injectable skin fillers designed to help plump out the skin, along with collagen.

 When it comes to hyaluronic acid itself, you’ll find it listed in ingredients lists on skin care products as hydrolysed hyaluronic acid as well as sodium hyaluronate.
 But what’s the difference?

 What Are the Different Types of Hyaluronic Acid?